 A new era in rock 'n' roll was born.
 In an interview with The Tribune, Cooper said "We brought theatrics to rock 'n' roll.
 We did it before Bowie, we did it before Kiss and before anybody.
 There was no show biz in rock 'n' roll before Alice Cooper.
 It was taboo and really looked down upon to call yourself showbiz.
 So when we came along, we went as far out on a limb as we possibly could.
 We did everything we could to annoy every parent in America, then backed it up with anthems that got played.
 We had 25 gold albums and sold 50 million records; it wasn't a fluke."

 Cooper realized that times were changing; people weren't as shocked as before.
 With the influence and pervasiveness of the media, the violence of our real-life society killed shock.
 So Cooper adapted.
 He focused his shows on entertainment with his gruesome make-up, a boa constrictor around his neck and an unhealthy dose of fake blood.
 Although his humor was very dark, he claims his performances always were based on humor.
 And at the finale of every performance the star of the show got just what he deserved: decapitation or some other sadistic end.
 Although he has respect for artists like Marilyn Manson, he believes that Manson might take things a bit too seriously, and the Manson audience feels a bit shameful when all is said and done.
 But no matter what happens on Alice Cooper's stage, or what evil story the lyrics tell, Cooper believes his job is to entertain his audience and to leave the people feeling good--to make them feel like they were "at the greatest party they were ever at in their lives."
-As noted by Antony John at his website dedicated to the rocker, "Alice Cooper does not just give concerts; he creates shock-rock events that mesmerize, enchant, and torture audiences around the world."
+As noted by Antony John, a fan who at one time had a website dedicated to the rocker, "Alice Cooper does not just give concerts; he creates shock-rock events that mesmerize, enchant, and torture audiences around the world."